dreramirez91/FurEverHome/journals/Marc_Rey.md

 June 30, 2023, (Day 5) -
 Finishing mob coding for backend specifically backend CRUD, small debugging but moving on to frontend afterwards

+July 10, 2023, (Day 6) -
+Started coding the frontend, added Login, Home, Signup, and App so far.
+Going to continue the rest of the day added the baseline/outline of the frontend so that we can work on authentication afterwards.
+Blockers we have are figuring out the authentication for the frontend, the backend auth works and the information is easily processed and displayed..